-Topics and series.
-This historical marker is listed in these topic lists: Bridges & Viaducts • Disasters • Settlements & Settlers • Waterways & Vessels.
-In addition, it is included in the Covered Bridges series list.
+Topics.
+This historical marker is listed in these topic lists: Parks & Recreational Areas • Settlements & Settlers • Sports • Waterways & Vessels.

 Location.
-46° 18.151′ N, 67° 31.746′ W. Marker is in Hartland, New Brunswick, in Carleton County.
-Marker can be reached from Main Street (Route 105) south of Mill Street, on the right when traveling south.
-Marker is located near the New Brunswick Trail, in a wayside park just north of where the Becaguimac Stream flows into the St. John River.
-Touch for map.
-Marker is in this post office area: Hartland, New Brunswick E7P, Canada.
+46° 17.936′ N, 67° 31.729′ W. Marker is in Hartland, New Brunswick, in Carleton County.
+Marker is at the intersection of Main Street (Route 105) and Maple Street, on the right when traveling south on Main Street.
+Marker is located in the park on the west side of the highway, overlooking the St. Touch for map.
+Marker is in this post office area: Hartland, New Brunswick E0J, Canada.
 Touch for directions.